-It is often argued that which connection way is more effective than the other.
-In my opinion, depending on the situation it can be changeable.
+It is often debated which form of communication is more effective than the other.
+In my opinion, depending on the situation this can change.
 While I accept that on special occasions, written communication is powerful, I believe that most of the time verbal communication is stronger.

-For the perspective of official correspondence, there is no doubt that written connection is more powerful and useful.
-For example, in the beginning to find a position for job or educational good letter writing is very crucial.
-Furthermore, when people have a demand for the government, they must have a written request.
-In addition, in terms of business specially to provide documents, it can be mightier.
+From the perspective of official correspondence, there is no doubt that written connection is more powerful and useful.
+For example, in the beginning to find a job or educational position, good letter writing is very crucial.
+Furthermore, when people have a demand from the government, they must have a written request.
+In addition, in terms of business, especially to provide documents, writing has more weight.

-Although, only in a few situations written conversation has some advantages but in generally verbal connection has priority since the power of its effect is stronger.
-Face-to-face connection is more powerful because during the conversation people can recognize emotions of each other.
-On the other hand, people by using verbal conversation and only two factors including speaking tone and perfect choice of words, people can convince others.
-For example, Adolf Hitler with short speeches could send too many people and even children to the World War 2 which demonstrates the power of spoken language.
+Although, only in a few situations does written conversation have some advantages but in general, verbal connection has priority since its effect is stronger.
+Face-to-face connection is more powerful because during the conversation people can recognize each other’s emotions.
+On the other hand, by using verbal conversation and only two factors including speaking tone and perfect choice of words, people can convince others.
+For example, Adolf Hitler was able to send many people and even children to World War 2 with short speeches which demonstrates the power of spoken language.

-For the reasons mentioned above, although written connection with all its uses in some conditional is necessary but it is not sufficient.
-Without any doubt, I believe that written conversation has less power than verbal conversation and the power of speech has more impressive effect.
+To conclude, For the reasons mentioned above, although written connection is necessary in some situations, it is not sufficient.
+Without any doubt, I believe that written conversation has less power than verbal conversation and the power of speech has a more impressive effect.

+Control grammatical errors.

+Improve voc.
+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.

+Good coherence and cohesion.